kristopolous/DRR/indycast.net/md/about.md

  1. Runs the server with one of the example configuration files, `./indy_server.py -c configs/kpcc.txt`.

-Here I am, with a bunch of terrible typos, getting it up and running ... this is definitely not a speed run:
+Here with a bunch of terrible typos, getting it up and running ... this is definitely not a speed run:

 <iframe src="https://www.youtube.com/embed/8ZnFI1ncFcQ" frameborder="0" allowfullscreen></iframe>